 - Allow the candles to burn safely while you remain present, or extinguish them with a snuffer and relight at the same time for up to two additional days if you choose.

 When Not to Use This: Do not use rituals to conceal evidence, tamper with court documents, or attempt coercive influence.
 If you have questions about whether an action could affect your case, make sure to consult your lawyer first.
+Use rituals only as supportive practices while you pursue lawful steps to resolve legal problems.

 Timing Considerations for Maximum Effectiveness